slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Waiting is painful.
 Forgetting is painful.
 But not knowing which to do is the worst kind of suffering."
 -- Paulo Coelho*

 Accept loss.
-Surrender conceals great power: lulling the enemy into complacency, it give you time to recoup, time to undermine, time for revenge.
+Surrender conceals great power: lulling the enemy into complacency, it gives you time to recoup, time to undermine, time for revenge.

 In order to come back you have to go away.
 Use this opportunity to re-create yourself.
 If you didn’t quit anything you would be still playing with toddlers.
 Every story has an end, but in life every end is just a new beginning.
+Surrendering to constant reinvention.

 > *"Close some doors today.
 Not because of pride, incapacity or arrogance, but simply because they lead you nowhere."
 -- Paul Coelho*

+> *"When we are no longer able to change a situation, we are challenged to change ourselves."
+-- Victor Frankl*

 > *"Once the game is over, the king and the pawn go back in the same box."
 -- Italian proverb*

 > *"In all things — except love — start with the exit strategy.
 Prepare for the ending.
 Almost anything is easier to get into than out of."
 -- Kevin Kelly*

+> *"Only the weak are cruel.
+Gentleness can only be expected from the strong."
+-- Leo Buscaglia*

+> *"Violence is the last refuge of the incompetent.*
+-- Isaac Asimov*

+> *"When someone is kicking your ass, at least you know that you are out in front."
+-- Donald Bartel*

 ### On forgiveness